-This granola will keep for at least a month in an airtight container at room temperature.
+This granola will keep for at least a month in an airtight container in your cupboard or pantry.

-This easy Maple Pecan Granola features oats, almonds, pecans, maple syrup, brown sugar, and dried cherries.
-It's a great snack or topping for a yogurt parfat!
+This easy maple pecan granola features oats, almonds, pecans, maple syrup, brown sugar, and dried cherries.
+It's a great snack or topping for a yogurt parfait!

 - ¼ cup brown sugar